-Found 0 - 10 results of 48 programs matching keyword "glacier research"
+Found 0 - 10 results of 49 programs matching keyword "glacier research"

 and the Curiosity rover.
 Join the Exploratorium as we connect live for the first time with NOAA's newest ship, the Okeanos Explorer.
 The Okeanos is on its maiden voyage, traveling from Hawaii to Indonesia.
 We will talk with scientists on the ship and discover what kind of research they are conducting.
 In this interview from in front of the Canada Glacier in Antarctica’s Taylor Valley, Hassan Basagic from Portland State University describes the essential role of polar glaciers in supporting the bare-bones ecosystems in the Dry Valleys.
 We tour the NOAA Atmospheric Research Observatory at the South Pole where scientists are monitoring carbon dioxide levels, CFCs, solar radiation, and the ozone hole.
 Shots of the research pen at the Cape Royds adelie penguin colony.
 Meet marine biologist George Matsumoto from the Monterey Bay Aquarium Research Institute and learn about the floating ecosytems that thrive around icebergs in Antarctic waters.

 The POLENET project installed their newest high-precision GPS system on Deverall Island, Antarctica.
 These GPS systems tell scientists how much the ground underneath the ice sheet is moving upward.
 This has important implications on the movement of the West Antarctic Ice Sheet and its interplay with the rock below.
 Learn more about it in this audio report from correspondent Kelly Carroll.
 In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
 Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
 In this interview from Greenland, glaciologist Mark Fahnestock describes the roar of a 1000-foot iceberg dropping off the Jakobshavn Isbræ into the Ilulissat Icefjord.
 Includes time-lapse photography of this massive calving event.